Kanutia/MarkdownInstruction/MarkdownInstruction.md

 ## Highlighting text

-For highlighting text with cursive you need to use stars (*) around the text.
-For example *like this*
+For highlighting text with cursive you need to use stars (*) or the signs of underlining (_) around the text.
+For example *like this* or _this_

-For highlighting the text fat you need to use 2 stars around the text.
-For example **like this**
+For highlighting the text fat you need to use 2 stars or 2 underlining signs around the text.
+For example **like this** or __this__

+Alternative possibilities of highlighting the text are combining fat and cursive.
+Like: _**this text ist at same time fat and cursive**_

 ## Lists